MattiaFerrari/dncs-lab/README.md

 ### ping
 To check the correct connection of the devices and the reachability among the hosts, we used the command `ping`.

 Es.
-If I consider *host-1-b* and *host-2-c*, the output should be similar to this:
+If I consider *host-1-b*, the output should be similar to this:
 ```
 vagrant@host-b:~$ ping 7.7.40.1
 PING 7.7.40.1 (7.7.40.1) 56(84) bytes of data.